MicrosoftDocs/entra-docs/docs/identity/users/groups-write-back-portal.md

 [!INCLUDE [deprecation](~/includes/gwb-v2-deprecation.md)]

-If you're using Azure Active Directory Connect Group Writeback v2, you need to move to Cloud Sync provisioning to Active Directory before you can take advantage of Cloud Sync group provisioning.
+If you're using Microsoft Entra Connect Sync Group Writeback v2, you need to move to Cloud Sync provisioning to Active Directory before you can take advantage of Cloud Sync group provisioning.
 For more information, see [Migrate Microsoft Entra Connect Sync Group Writeback v2 to Microsoft Entra Cloud Sync](~/identity/hybrid/cloud-sync/migrate-group-writeback.md).

 >[!NOTE]
 > If you were previously writing Microsoft 365 groups back to on-premises Active Directory as universal distribution groups, they appear in the Azure portal as not enabled for writeback on both the **Groups** page and the properties page for a group.
 These pages display a new property introduced for the preview, `writeback enabled`.
 This property isn't set by the current version of Group Writeback to ensure backward compatibility with the legacy version of Group Writeback and to avoid breaking existing customer setups.